 The Sony X85K is good for HDR gaming.
 You can play high-frame-rate games in HDR thanks to the HDMI 2.1 bandwidth, but it's limited to a 60Hz refresh rate with Dolby Vision games.
 It has low input lag and a quick response time for a smooth gaming feel.
 HDR content looks good as it has a high native contrast ratio and displays a wide range of colors, but it lacks a local dimming feature, and the tone mapping is off, causing some brighter colors to appear inaccurate.

 The Sony X85K is great to use as a PC monitor.
-It displays proper chroma 4:4:4, which helps result in clear text, and it has low input lag for a responsive desktop feel.
-It also gets bright enough to fight glare and has good reflection handling if you have a few lights around.
+It displays proper chroma 4:4:4, which helps result in clear text, but only at 60Hz It has low input lag for a responsive desktop feel, and it gets bright enough to fight glare and has good reflection handling if you have a few lights around.
 Sadly, it has a narrow viewing angle, and the image looks washed out at the sides if you sit too close to the screen.

 The Sony X85K has a plastic back with a checkerboard pattern typical of Sony TVs.
 The inputs are side-facing and set into the TV, so they're difficult to reach with the TV wall-mounted.
 It has basic cable management with hooks on the feet to guide the cables to the inputs.